python-processing-unit/python-processing-unit/README.md

 - Hello, I’m @python-processing-unit
 - I’m interested in ...
 Getting my code to stop glitching.
-- I’m looking to collaborate on nothing.
-Go away.
-I'm working on something.
 - How to reach me ...
 Don't.

 <!---